 Children must be 6 years of age to participate on our trail rides.
 All children under 10 years of age are required to have their horse led by a guide during the ride.
-We also have a pony or gentle horse available for children under the minimum age, or who choose not to join a trail ride, to be led around the stable area.
+We also have a pony or gentle horse available for children under the minimum age, or who choose not to join a trail ride, to be led around the stable area individually.

 Under no circumstance is double riding with a child permitted.
 Each rider must be on their own horse, no exceptions.

 We have a variety of horses for riders of all experience levels, from beginners to experienced.
 Each rider is matched to a horse of their comfort level and abilities.

 There are an abundance of trails to discover in Waterton, ranging from gentle level trails to challenging mountains and ridges.
 Whatever you’re looking for, you can find it here in Waterton Lakes National Park.
 Please view the ride descriptions page to help you choose the adventure you are looking for!

 The weather in the Rocky Mountains can be very unpredictable.
 For all day rides a jacket and rain gear is absolutely necessary (limited supply of rain gear available).
 We try to delay rides, as the weather changes quickly in Waterton.
 Rides will be cancelled if conditions are unsafe.

 It is common to see a variety of wildlife on the trail rides in Waterton.
 Animals are cautiously viewed from a safe distance.
 Common wildlife sightings include deer, elk, moose, fox, coyote, black bear, as well as a large variety birds.

 We accept Visa, Mastercard, American Express, debit and Canadian and US currency.
 All prices are in Canadian dollars and include GST.
 Tipping the guide is acceptable and very much appreciated.

 Waterton Lakes is a rugged mountain park, and as such there are inherent risks.
 Alpine Stables does our best to minimize these risks to both horse and rider by prohibiting any running on trail rides.
 Riders who disregard this directive increase risks for themselves and other riders, and will be removed from the ride.